Connection Configuration

 keepalivePolicy

-- the connection stays open for a long time
+- the connection stays open for a long time and you want a tighter or looser probe cadence

 - shells or forwarding sessions may sit idle between bursts